gabrieudev/emporium/README.md

 </p>

 <p align="center">
- <a href="#documentation">Access documentation</a> •
+ <a href="#documentation">Access Documentation</a> •
- <a href="#run">Run project</a> •
+ <a href="#run">Run Project</a> •
- <a href="#how-to-use">How to use</a> •
+ <a href="#how-to-use">How to Use</a> •
  <a href="#contribute">Contribute</a>
 </p>

 <p align="center">
-  <b>Emporium is a REST API for an E-commerce that uses Stripe as a payment gateway and allows creating resources such as products and discount coupons.
-Additionally, the project was developed following the principles of <a href=https://medium.com/@gabrielfernandeslemos/clean-architecture-uma-abordagem-baseada-em-princ%C3%ADpios-bf9866da1f9c>Clean Architecture</a> and with the best and most up-to-date practices to ensure the integrity of sensitive data.</b>
+  <b>Emporium is a REST API for an E-commerce platform using Stripe as a payment gateway and managing resources like products and discount coupons.
+The project follows the principles of <a href="https://medium.com/@gabrielfernandeslemos/clean-architecture-uma-abordagem-baseada-em-princ%C3%ADpios-bf9866da1f9c">Clean Architecture</a> and incorporates up-to-date industry best practices to ensure sensitive data integrity.</b>
 </p>

-<h2 id="documentation">📄 Access documentation</h2>
+<h2 id="documentation">📄 Access Documentation</h2>

 The project is hosted on a cloud service.
-Therefore, you can access its [documentation](https://emporium-production.up.railway.app/api/v1/swagger-ui/index.html#/) developed through Swagger UI without the need to run it locally.
+You can access its [documentation](https://emporium-production.up.railway.app/api/v1/swagger-ui/index.html#/), built with Swagger UI, without running it locally.

-<h2 id="run">⚙️ Run project</h2>
+<h2 id="run">⚙️ Run Project</h2>

 <h3>Prerequisites</h3>